Memphis Brewery and Craft Beer Guide

 Year-round beers: Cat Nap, Fireside, Fruit Snacks, GonerBrau

 Memphis Made was founded by Drew Barton and Andy Ashby in 2013 in the Cooper-Young area of Midtown.
+That location closed in 2024 when the pair opened a taproom further west in the Edge District on the outskirts of Downtown, which is also where Memphis Made’s brewing operations are located.

 Barton a native Memphian, is president of Memphis Made, as well as its head brewer.
 He moved to Asheville, N.C., in 2005, to pursue a career in brewing.
 Barton was head brewer at French Broad Brewery before returning to Memphis to open Memphis Made.